Painting, Sunlight and Shadow, 1873

 Signed with brush and red oil paint, lower right: HOMER; in graphite on stretcher, verso: [full signature]

 Painting, Sunlight and Shadow, 1873; Winslow Homer (American, 1836–1910); USA; brush and oil on canvas; 40.2 x 57.6 cm (15 13/16 x 22 11/16 in.); Gift of Charles Savage Homer, Jr.; 1917-14-7

-In addition to The Virtue in Vice, this object was previously on display as part of the exhibition Frederic Church, Winslow Homer & Thomas Moran: Tourism and the American Landscape.
+This object was previously on display as a part of the exhibitions The Virtue in Vice and Frederic Church, Winslow Homer & Thomas Moran: Tourism and the American Landscape.